arcus/Arcus_Labs_Orientation/clinical_data_in_arcus.md

 This was just a brief overview of the clinical data in the Arcus data repository, but you may have more questions!
 There are a few places you can get more information:

+- Browse data available in the ADR using the [Clinical Data Finder Tool](https://arcus.chop.edu/apps/clinical-data-finder)
+- Read the [metadata for ADR tables and fields](https://chop.alationcloud.com/data/23/) in Gene, CHOP's enterprise data catalog
 - [Explore data in Arcus](https://arcus.chop.edu/i-want-to/explore-data)
 - [Book time with Arcus Education](https://outlook.office365.com/owa/calendar/BKG-StandardArcusEducationOfficeHours@chop.edu/bookings/)
 - [Book time with the Arcus data team](https://outlook.office365.com/owa/calendar/ArcusDataRepositoryOfficeHours@CHOP365.onmicrosoft.com/bookings/)